Slordef/vrs/README.md

 | - current => ./versions/[version]
 | - versions
   | - [version]
-| - ver.config.json
+| - vers.config.json
 ```

-For new version, type `ver new` in folder or `ver new -n [nameofservice]`
+For new version, type `vers new` in folder or `vers new -n [nameofservice]`

-For rollback `ver rollback` or forward `ver forward`.
-You can set an index of rollback `ver rb --set 0`.
-For rollback with delete the current version `ver rollback --delete` or `ver rb -d`
+For rollback `vers rollback` or forward `vers forward`.
+You can set an index of rollback `vers rb --set 0`.
+For rollback with delete the current version `vers rollback --delete` or `vers rb -d`

+For reset information in vers service, use `vers reset`.
+Answer questions for done.
 ## Still to do
 - [x] Simply do what i expect for the moment
 - [ ] Implementation of file (bash or js)
 - [ ] Get all versions of service
 - [ ] Setup service or ver globals
-- [ ] Redefine init with questions
+- [x] Redefine init with questions
 - [ ] Many other features

 ## Contribute